Howard Coble: Tenure

 In the 105th United States Congress Coble moved to suspend the rules and pass the NET Act on November 4, 1997, which removed the requirement of financial gain for criminal prosecution of copyright violation.
 The NET Act was passed only after the House suspended the rules.

 Coble was a strong supporter of agriculture and had voted in favor of bills to protect agriculture.
 Coble opposed further regulation of tobacco because he believed it would hurt North Carolina tobacco planters.

 Coble took a hard-line position on illegal drugs, and co-sponsored a resolution to oppose the legalization and use of medical marijuana.
 He also voted for an amendment to authorize drug testing on federal employees.
 However, he authored a resolution to celebrate the passage of the Twenty-first Amendment, which repealed the Prohibition of alcoholic beverages in the United States.
 Coble was also a member of the Tea Party Caucus, joining Sue Myrick and Walter B. Jones as the sole members of the North Carolina Congressional delegation to join the group.

-Coble pledged not to receive any pension from the United States government.
+In June 2013, Coble announced introduction of new legislation to reform the congressional pension program.
+He stated that reforming congressional pensions was long overdue and that the bill would lengthen the time of service required before a member would be eligible for participation in the pension program.
+Coble himself pledged not to receive any pension from the United States government.
 He told CBS Up to the Minute, "I figured taxpayers pay my salary – not a bad salary, and I figure that's sufficient.
 Let me fend for myself after the salary's collected."
 He also stated to CBS, "I've pledged my assurance I won't take the pension.
 That's between my constituents and me.
 As far as convicted felons, I guess that's between their constituents and themselves."
-He was one of two Congressmen, with Ron Paul, to have pledged to decline his pension.
+He was one of two congressmen, with Ron Paul, to have pledged to decline his pension.

-However, during the government shutdown in October 2013.
-Coble said that although 800,000 federal workers are furloughed and not receiving a paycheck, he will still collect his salary due to a requirement of law.
-Coble was one of the 87 Republicans who voted for the bill to end the shutdown on October 16.
+However, during the government shutdown in October 2013, Coble said that although 800,000 federal workers are furloughed and not receiving a paycheck, he would still collect his salary as a requirement of law.
+Coble was one of 87 Republicans who voted to end the shutdown.

-In June 2013, Coble announced introduction of new legislation to reform the congressional pension program.
-Coble refused to participate in the congressional pension program, stating that reforming congressional pensions was long overdue and that the bill would lengthen the time of service required before a member would be eligible for participation in the pension program.

 Legislation sponsored

-The bill To extend the Undetectable Firearms Act of 1988 for 10 years (H.R.
-3626; 113th Congress) was introduced in the House on December 2, 2013 by Coble.
-The bill would extend the Undetectable Firearms Act of 1988 for an additional 10 years, but would not expand any of its provisions (related to plastic guns).
-The bill passed the House on December 3, 2013.
+A bill to extend the Undetectable Firearms Act of 1988 for 10 years (H.R.
+3626; 113th Congress) was introduced in the House on December 2, 2013, by Coble.
+The bill would extend the Act but would not expand any of its provisions (related to plastic guns).
+It passed the House on December 3, 2013.

 Coble also sponsored the Digital Millennium Copyright Act (DMCA), in 1997, a bill fundamental to the foundation of internet law.
 It would come into effect in the year 2000.